Lamian War: Settlement in the Peloponnese

+had him seized, tortured and executed.

 Historiography

 Ancient authors often severely judged the Greeks for having started the Lamian War.
 Although born in Athens, the 3rd century AD historian Dexippus considered that it was irrational for Athens to attack the many times more powerful empire of Alexander.
 He also criticised the Athenians for their arrogance even after their defeat at Crannon.

 The 19th-century radical politician and historian George Grote considered the outcome of the Lamian War a calamitous tragedy, marking the extinction of an "autonomous Hellenic world".
 On his account, it extinguished free speech in Greece and dispersed the Athenian Demos to distant lands.
 Nevertheless, the war, in spite of its disastrous result, was a "glorious effort for the recovery of Grecian liberty, undertaken under circumstances which promised a fair chance of success."